victorbrodsky/order-lab/README.md

 	c) Update symfony vendors by entering the command "composer self-update".
 When it is complete, enter the command "composer update".
 The update will take several minutes.
 It will run until it reached the point where it will prompt for missing parameters by displaying: "database_driver (pdo_sqlsrv): Some parameters are missing.
 Please provide them.".

 	d) When prompted for the following values, return the value to the right and enter return.
 When prompted for other values, leave blank and enter return.
-These values are located in Symfony’s parameters file (app/config/parameters.yml) and set the defined Database configuration values.
+These values are located in Symfony's parameters file (app/config/parameters.yml) and set the defined Database configuration values.

 		database_host: 127.0.0.1
 		database_port: null